International Linguistics Olympiad: IOL 2011

+In the program of the event, this was the first time when there was a Jeopardy-style informal competition, organized by the USA team leader Dragomir R. Radev.

 IOL 2012

-IOL 10 was held from July 29 to August 4, 2012, at the University of Ljubljana, Ljubljana, Slovenia.
-Chaired by Mirko Vaupotic, it received 34 teams from 26 countries, first time for China, Greece, Hungary, Israel and Japan.
+The 10th IOL was held from July 29 to August 4, 2012, at the University of Ljubljana, Ljubljana, Slovenia.
+Chaired by Mirko Vaupotič, it received 34 teams from 26 countries, first time for China, Greece, Hungary, Israel and Japan.
 The Problem Committee was chaired by Ivan Derzhanski.

 The five problems at the individual contest were in Dyirbal (Pama-Nyungan) syntax, Umbu-Ungu (Trans-New Guinea) numbers, Basque (Isolate) pronouns, Teop (Austronesian) syntax, and Rotuman (Austronesian) semantics.
 The team problem involved recognizing country names in Lao language (Tai-Kadai).

 IOL 2013

-IOL 11 was held from July 22 to 26, 2013, at the Manchester Grammar School, Manchester, UK.
+The 11th IOL was held from July 22 to 26, 2013, at the Manchester Grammar School, Manchester, UK.
 Chaired by Neil Sheldon, it received 35 teams from 26 countries, including first time teams from Isle of Man, Taiwan and Turkey.
 The Problem Committee was chaired by Stanislav Gurevich.

 The five problems at the individual contest were about Yidiny (Pama-Nyungan) morphology, Tundra Yukaghir (Yukhagir) semantics, Pirahã (Mura) phonology, Muna (Austronesian) syntax, and telepathy based on English.
 The team problem involved translating Martin Seymour-Smith's list of the 100 most influential books from Georgian (Kartvelian) written in the 9th century Nuskhuri script.

 IOL 2014

-IOL 12 was held from July 21 to 25, 2014, at the Beijing Language and Culture University, Beijing, China.
+The 12th IOL was held from July 21 to 25, 2014, at the Beijing Language and Culture University, Beijing, China – for the first time on the Asian continent.
 Chaired by Jiang Yuqin, it received 39 teams from 28 countries, with Pakistan and Ukraine sending teams for the first time.
-The Problem Committee was chaired by Jae Kyu Lee.
+The Problem Committee was chaired by Tae Hun Lee.

 The five problems at the individual contest were about Benabena (Trans-New Guinea) morphology, Kiowa (Tanoan) morphophonology, Tangut (Tibeto-Burman) kinship, Engenni (Niger-Congo) syntax, and Gbaya (Niger-Congo).
 The team problem involved matching the articles of the Universal Declaration of Human Rights to their translations in Armenian (Indo-European).

 IOL 2015

-IOL 13 was held from July 20 to 24, 2015, at the American University in Bulgaria, Blagoevgrad, Bulgaria.
+The 13th IOL was held from July 20 to 24, 2015, at the American University in Bulgaria, Blagoevgrad, Bulgaria.
 Chaired by Aleksandar Velinov, it received 43 teams from 29 countries, with Bangladesh, France and Kazakhstan sending teams for the first time.
 The Problem Committee was chaired by Bozhidar Bozhanov.

 The five problems at the individual contest were about Nahuatl (Uto-Aztecan) and Arammba (South-Central Papuan) numbers, morphology in the Besleney dialect of Kabardian (Abkhaz-Adyghe), Soundex, Wambaya (West Barkly) syntax and the rules of Somali (Afroasiatic) poetry.
 The team problem involved using extracts from a monolingual Northern Sotho (Bantu) dictionary to build a grammar and lexicon of the language.

+This was the year when the current IOL official logo was chosen through the IOL Logo Competition.
+The winning design was done by Agata Łazarewicz of the Secondary Technical School of Electronics in Jelenia Góra, Poland.